Filling the Complexity Gaps for Colouring Planar and Bounded Degree Graphs: Abstract

 \section{Abstract}

-We consider a natural restriction of the {\sc List Colouring} problem: \mbox{$k$-{\sc Regular List Colouring}}, which corresponds to the {\sc List Colouring} problem where every list has size exactly~$k$.
-We give a complete classification of the complexity of $k$-{\sc Regular List Colouring} restricted to planar graphs, planar bipartite graphs, planar triangle-free graphs and to planar graphs with no $4$-cycles and no $5$-cycles.
-We also give a complete classification of the complexity of this problem and a number of related colouring problems for graphs with bounded maximum degree. \keywords{list colouring, choosability, planar graphs, maximum degree}
+A colouring of a graph $G=(V,E)$ is a function $c: V\rightarrow\{1,2,\ldots \}$ such that $c(u)\neq c(v)$ for every $uv\in E$.
+A $k$-regular list assignment of~$G$ is a function~$L$ with domain~$V$ such that for every $u\in V$, $L(u)$ is a subset of $\{1, 2, \dots\}$ of size~$k$.
+A colouring~$c$ of~$G$ respects a $k$-regular list assignment~$L$ of~$G$ if $c(u)\in L(u)$ for every $u\in V$.
+A graph~$G$ is $k$-choosable if for every $k$-regular list assignment~$L$ of~$G$, there exists a colouring of~$G$ that respects~$L$.
+We may also ask if for a given $k$-regular list assignment~$L$ of a given graph~$G$, there exists a colouring of~$G$ that respects~$L$.
+This yields the {$k$-{\sc Regular List Colouring}} problem.
+For $k\in \{3,4\}$ we determine a family of classes~${\cal G}$ of planar graphs, such that either $k$-{\sc Regular List Colouring} is \NP-complete for instances $(G,L)$ with $G\in {\cal G}$, or every $G\in {\cal G}$ is $k$-choosable.
+By using known examples of non-$3$-choosable and non-$4$-choosable graphs, this enables us to classify the complexity of $k$-{\sc Regular List Colouring} restricted to planar graphs, planar bipartite graphs, planar triangle-free graphs and to planar graphs with no $4$-cycles and no $5$-cycles.
+We also classify the complexity of $k$-{\sc Regular List Colouring} and a number of related colouring problems for graphs with bounded maximum degree. \keywords{list colouring, choosability, planar graphs, maximum degree}